-- iii.
+- Part of the COS is also provided within the eastern side setback adjacent to the adjoining proposed development at 2-8 Highgate Road.
+This proposed eastern COS will be in shade for the great majority of the day and will also be subject to direct Overlooking Impact from the adjoining proposed development at 2-8 Highgate Road. - iii.
+Part of the COS is also provided adjacent to the corner of Lindfield Road and Reid Street.
+This part of the COS will be subject to adverse Overlooking Impact from the public domain unless high screen walls are erected which would have а consequential adverse Streetscape Impact.
+The same is true for the proposed COS fronting Lindfield Road and Woodside Avenue.
+Both of the above proposed COS areas will also be subject to noise from passing traffic and passing trains. - iv.
 The above deficiencies in the COS areas and the associated adverse impacts on existing and future adjoining properties have not been considered in the EIS.
-Simply put, the proposed areas of the COS are of poor design. - iv.
-The need for a high amenity COS as part of the proposed development is particularly important given the fact that the nearest public park is significantly greater than the accepted 400m walking distance from the proposed development to the nearest public open space. - 7) "Environmental Amenity".
-The proposed development does not achieve a "high level of environmental amenity for any surrounding residential uses" for the reasons referred to in this submission including, but not limited to, the following: - - In terms of "Visual Impact", the Visual Impact Analysis (VIA) has not included an analysis from nearby residential properties. - Furthermore, the VIA has not included an analysis of "View Loss" from nearby residential properties. - The SEAR's requirement does not limit the assessment of Visual Impact and View Loss merely from public locations.
+Simply put, the proposed areas of the COS are of poor design. - v.
+The need for a high amenity COS as part of the proposed development is particularly important given the fact that the nearest public park is significantly greater than the accepted 400m walking distance from the subject site to the nearest public open space. - 7) "Environmental Amenity".
+The proposed development does not achieve a "high level of environmental amenity for any surrounding residential uses" for the following reasons: -

+- In terms of "Visual Impact", I reiterate the Visual Impact Analysis (VIA) has not included an analysis from nearby residential properties. - Furthermore, the VIA has not included an analysis of "View Loss" from nearby residential properties. - The SEAR's requirement does not limit the assessment of Visual Impact and View Loss merely from public locations.
 On this point, I note that the VIA refers to the Court's Planning Principal in "Tenacity Consulting v Warringah Council [2004] NSWLEC 140" (Tenacity) which deals with View Loss from private properties.
-In other words, the VIA must include an assessment from both public and private locations and has not done so and is therefore flawed.
+The VIA also refers to private properties being within the "context".
+But the VIA has failed to consider View Loss and Visual Impact from private properties.
+In other words, the VIA must include an assessment from both public and private locations and has not done so and is therefore flawed. - As previously noted, there will be direct Overlooking Impact between the eastern façade of the proposed development into the existing private rear yards of adjoining lots.
+The eastern facade of the proposed development will also generate adverse Overlooking Impact into the proposed COS area of the adjoining proposed development to the east at 2-8 Highgate Road. - As previously noted, the provision of part of the COS on the rooftop generates adverse Acoustic Impact and Overlooking Impact into adjoining properties. - For the above-mentioned reasons, the proposed development does not achieve "high level of amenity" as required under issue 7.
+"Environmental Amenity" of the SEAR's document.